 Then Spain got involved, with the Hispano-Moroccan War of 1859–1860, ending with a treaty that led the Moroccan government to take out a loan from Britain that was larger than the Morccan national reserves.

 Through the end of the 1800s European countries were making investments in Morocco, taking actions that made Morocco more instable, and then intervening with demands of economic concessions to protect those investments.
 Ah, the great cycle of colonial economics.
-More than half the Moroccan government's expenditures was going to European countries to pay war reparations and to buy weapons, other military equipment, and manufactured goods.
+More than half of the Moroccan government's expenditures were going to European countries to pay war reparations and to buy weapons, other military equipment, and manufactured goods.